Steam09/Botball/README.md

 # Botball
-Hello dear User, whether you're part of (Team Name) / Team 246 or not.
+Hello dear User, whether you're part of Atlas / Team 246 or not.

 This repository will be mainly to support, document, and keep track of all team files in an online source, properly saved and stored.